Hurricane Preparedness: What Are The Essential Things To Prepare

 • Reinforce your garage doors with a counterbalancing kit.

-• Bring in all outdoor furniture, garbage cans, and anything else that is not tied down.
+• Bring in all outdoor furniture, garbage cans, and anything not tied down.

 • If you have a boat, determine how and where to secure it.